pradeep3sep/interviewquestion/README ReactJs.md

 Below code shows async nature, as we can see the console.log gives same value in all 3 log

+Below code for batching of state

+**See all the console of the code after clicking both button**

 ```
 import { useState } from "react";